AdamJovine/SchedulingArchiveCornell/README.md

 ## Overview
-This repository contains datasets accompanying the paper "Cornell University Uses Integer Programming to Optimize Final Exam Scheduling".
+This repository contains datasets accompanying the paper "Cornell University Uses Integer Programming to Optimize Final Exam Scheduling" ([arXiv:2409.04959](https://arxiv.org/abs/2409.04959)).

 Use these data to reproduce or benchmark exam timetabling models, compare objective trade-offs (conflicts, back-to-backs, 2-in-3s, etc.), and analyze solution quality.

 ## Repository structure
-- `cornell/`: anonymized inputs for Spring 2024 at Cornell University
+- `cornell/`: anonymized inputs for Spring 2024 semester at Cornell University
 - `nottingham/`: schedules produced by our algorithms on the University of Nottingham benchmark dataset (see the dataset homepage at [nottingham dataset link](https://people.cs.nott.ac.uk/pszrq/data.htm))

 ## Data dictionaries